Alice Cohen

-Alice Cohen (born November 25, 1958) also known by the stage name Alice Desoto, is a New York City-based American singer, songwriter, musician and fine artist.
+Alice Melinda Cohen (born November 25, 1958) also known by the stage name Alice Desoto, is a New York City-based American singer, songwriter, musician and fine artist.
 She has performed as the lead vocalist for two major label bands, the Vels and Die Monster Die.
 The Vels were the more commercially successful of the two, with their 1984 single "Look My Way" peaking at No. 72 on the U.S. Billboard Hot 100.
-Cohen has also pursued a solo career and has released six studio albums since 2008.
+Cohen has also pursued a solo career and has released eight studio albums since 2008.

 Early years

-Cohen grew up in Philadelphia, Pennsylvania, the daughter of two professional jazz pianists, Robert Cohen (died 2019) and Harriet Levin Cohen (died 2002).
+Alice Melinda Cohen was born on November 25, 1958 in Cincinnati, Ohio, and grew up in Conshohocken, and later Center City in Philadelphia, Pennsylvania, the daughter of two professional jazz pianists, Robert Cohen (died 2019) and Harriet Levin Cohen (died 2002).
 Her father Robert was a respected figure in the Philadelphia jazz community, having performed for decades in the area, and he also had a chance performance with highly influential saxophonist Charlie Parker.

+Her parents would have jam sessions, and her father had a small 2 track recording studio in their basement at one point, which is where she started recording her demos.

 Career

 The Vels

-Cohen is best known for her work as the primary songwriter and lead singer of the Vels, a Philadelphia new wave band that she co-founded in 1980.
-In 1984, they signed a recording contract with Mercury Records and released two studio albums, Velocity (1984) and House of Miracles (1986).
-They had one minor hit ("Look My Way") and a successful MTV music video.
+Cohen is best known for her work as the lead vocalist and primary songwriter of the Vels, a Philadelphia new wave and synth-pop band that she co-founded in 1980.
+In 1984, they signed a recording contract with Mercury Records and released two studio albums, Velocity (1984) and House of Miracles (1986), neither of which charted.
+However, they had one minor hit ("Look My Way") and a successful MTV music video.

-The Vels toured the U.S. in 1986, opening for British band the Psychedelic Furs.
+The Vels toured the U.S. in 1986, opening for English rock band the Psychedelic Furs.